 Healing from infidelity

 Whether or not you decide to patch things up with your partner, healing from infidelity is a long, dedicated process.
 It's important to feel your feelings on an individual level, and if you do decide to stay together, seeking guidance is nearly imperative.
 You don't have to go through this alone.
 Whether you see a mental health provider online or in your local area, you can get help for infidelity or other relationship issues.
 The counselors at ReGain can help you and your partner work through any struggles you're facing together from the privacy of your own home.
-ReGain sessions will always be kept confidential, so your information will be kept safe.
+ReGain sessions will always be kept private, so your information will be kept safe.
 Don't be ashamed about asking for help.
 It will improve your relationships long-term and can be beneficial to your overall well being.

 Frequently Asked Questions (FAQs)